 Please attach a list of judicial education programs you have attended that have been important to you.
 You may also attach any published writing that the admissions committee should consider.
 Judicial opinions need not be included in this list.

-This program is generally open to sitting judges.
+This program is generally open to sitting state and federal judges in the United States, as well as international judges of equivalent position.
+(Municipal judges, administrative law judges, arbitrators, and special masters are not eligible for the program.)
 Please provide details about your judgeship and dates served.
 Please also confirm that you can commit to the full program (four weeks each summer for two years).

-Applications will not be processed without a signature agreeing to the Conditions and certifying that the information is true and complete.
-You are obligated to notify the Office of Admissions immediately of any change in the information provided.
+Applications will not be processed without a signature agreeing to the conditions and certifying that the information is true and complete.
+You are obligated to notify the Duke Law School Office of Admissions immediately of any change in the information provided.